 Posters were placed in various locations to remind citizens to support the war effort.
-From barbershops to store windows people constantly viewed images that were created to inspire patriotism and pride in their home country while inciting wrath against the enemy.
+From barbershops to store front windows, people constantly viewed images that were created to inspire patriotism and pride in their home country while inciting wrath against the enemy.
 The images, colors, and wording used were specifically chosen to manipulate people's emotions and encourage intense response.
-Posters were not the only type of propaganda that the government used during World War 2 but they were the most eye-catching and have long since become one of the immediate cultural references for that period in history.
+While posters weren't the only type of propaganda that the government used during World War II, they were the most eye-catching and have long since become one of the immediate cultural references for that period in history.

 - Norman Rockwell

 While it seems that these posters should have been predominately focused on obvious wartime subjects like recruitment, they actually spanned a huge scope of domestic and enlisted life, working to encourage people at every social strata to support their country.
 Some posters reminded citizens about matters of national security while others encouraged sacrifice on the home front.
 These posters also weren't as sanitized as shows from the period like I Love Lucy might make it seem; for instance, cautionary posters warning against venereal disease were widely published.